dklinges9/Reproducible-Research-Template/README.md

 In the opening code chunk, we specify that we want to load the results from the `analysis-output` folder and we also want to fetch the raw data, which we will plot in a later code chunk.
+Also, we load all the libraries that will be used by later code chunks.

     ``{r, warning = FALSE, message = FALSE, echo=FALSE}
     library(xtable)